giovanniberi93/audio_compression/miosix-kernel/readme.md

  - press user button to start recording, and press it again to stop it

  It could be possible that:
  - communication errors due to RS-232 limits corrupt some data on the link, so the script may not be able to collect data coming from the board.
 You can identify this situation because every time the script collect a batch of data, it printf a dot on the screen.
-If the red led is on in the board but dots stop apearing, you have to reset the board and the script
+If the red led is on in the board but dots stop appearing, you have to reset the board and the script
  - the user button takes 2 clicks at time, so it stops immediately the recording.
 If it happens, just make another try.

- However, some measure has been taken to solve these situations, so they should not happen often.
+ However, some measures has been taken to solve these situations, so they should not happen often.

  Just in case you are struggling because you are stuck using or understanding some part of this code, feel free to contact me on GitHub :whale: